okcorral/pyexcel/README.md

-# pyexcel
+## pyexcel
-Jupyter Lab notebooks and Excel datetime wrangling
+Jupyter Lab notebooks and maybe some Excel datetime wrangling
+>I basically want to figure out when I'll be 50% as old as my Dad so that we can celebrate that day.
+I believe it will be coming up soon.
+This is a little program that I'm building to determine when that day is!

 Assuming you have Python 3.x, install 'virtualenv' using pip.
 > pip install virtualenv